JessicaGarson/NYU-Intro-to-Python-Summer-2018/07-18-2018-Hacker-Rank-and-Debugging/about.md

 # Wednesday July 18th
 We're going to take some today and make sure we have our basic concepts covered before we move forward to more difficult content.
-Slides are found [here](http://jessicagarson.com/NYU-Intro-to-Python-March-1/)
+Slides are found [here]().

 ## Agenda
 ### 6:30 - 6:35
 Introduce Homework # 3
-### 6:35 - 7:00
+### 6:35 - 6:50
 Review
+### 6:50 - 7:05
+Advanced Loops
-### 7:00 - 7:15
+## 7:05 - 7:15
 Pip
 ### 7:15 - 8:15
 HackerRank Problems
-### 8:15 - 8:30
+### 8:15 - 8:25
-Presentation of one cool thing you solved
+Debrief on HankerRank
 ### 8:30 - 9:00
 Debugging Hard Problems
 ### 9:00 - 9:30